 This is a no-brainer.
 It’s easy for your hands to accumulate microbes throughout the day, so wash them for at least 20 seconds, with soap, frequently and always after preparing food (especially raw meat), touching an animal, blowing your nose or changing a diaper.
 And make sure your kids wash up, too.

-Vitamin D supports the proper functioning of T cells, a key immune-system component.† Unfortunately, “we have an epidemic of vitamin D deficiency in this country because nobody is getting into the sun,” says Len Saputo, MD.
+Studies show that vitamin D plays a key role in immune support.† Unfortunately, “we have an epidemic of vitamin D deficiency in this country because nobody is getting into the sun,” says Len Saputo, MD.
 “The only time that we can make vitamin D is between 10:00 a.m. and 2:00 p.m., because that’s when the UVB rays come through.”
 While spending time in the sun is a good idea if you can manage it, Saputo recommends taking 5,000 IU of vitamin D3 per day as a good alternative.

 Get a Good Night’s Sleep